emarsden/pg-el/README.md

 - The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (tested with version 2.16.1).

+- The [CitusDB](https://github.com/citusdata/citus) extension for sharding PostgreSQL over multiple hosts works perfectly (tested with Citus version 12.1.5 which is based on PostgreSQL 16.3).

 - The [PgBouncer](https://www.pgbouncer.org/) connection pooler for PostgreSQL works fine (tested with version 1.23 in the default session pooling mode).